Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

 ![Attribute sets](/Assets/Screenshots/DataHub/Settings/AttributeSets/AttributeSets.png "[Attribute sets]")

-- [IMPORT]
-  Click this button to import an attribute set and start the import wizard.
-  For detailed information, see [Import an attribute set](/DataHub/Integration/02_ManageAttributeSets.md#import-an-attribute-set).

 - ![Search](/Assets/Icons/Search.png "[Search]") (Search)
-  Click this button to display the search bar and search for a attribute sets.
+  Click this button to display the search bar and search for an attribute set.

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
   Click this button to update the list of attribute sets.